node-red/node-red.github.io/docs/getting-started/upgrading.md

     cd ~/.node-red
     npm rebuild

-You will then need to stop and restart Node-RED.
+You will then need to restart Node-RED.

 ----